Legal Review, Correction & Annotation Requests (Texas)

 Once an arrest record has been lawfully made public, it remains a historical public record unless TexArrest is legally required to remove it.

-Removal occurs only when mandated by law, such as through a valid court order.
+Removal occurs only when mandated by law.

 2. Your Rights Under Texas Law